google-research/discs/README.md

     model=maxcut graph_type=ba sampler=path_auxiliary ./discs/experiment/run_sampling_local.sh

+Note that for the experiments above the default config value of the sampler, model and the experiments are used.
+To define your own set up, you can modify the corresponding config value as defined above.

 ### Run an experiment on Xmanager

+Under the `./discs/run_configs/` you can find predefined experiment configs for all model types which are used to study the performance of different samplers and effect of different config values of models, samplers and the experiment.
+To define your own exeperiment config please check below section.
 To run an experiment on xmanager, under the root folder `./discs/`, run:

     config=./discs/run_configs/co/maxclique/rb_sampler_sweep.py ./discs/run_xmanager.sh

-Note that under the `./discs/run_configs/` you can find predefined experiment configs for all model types which are used to study the performance of different samplers and effect of different config values of models, samples and the experiment.
 The provided example above will run all the samplers on all the `maxclique` problems with graph type of `rb`.

-### Define your own Xmanager experiment
+#### Define your own Xmanager experiment

 For defining your own Xamanger script to sweep over any of the experiment, sampler or model configs, you should follow the below structure.
 ```